-- 67. It is the duty of the instructor in charge of a room to see that order is preserved, and he is authorized to exclude any student from the room for sufficient cause.
-Such exclusion shall be reported to the Dean. - 68.
-Students are expected to behave with decorum, to obey the regulations of the school, and to pay due respect to its officers.
+64. It is the duty of the instructor in charge of a room to see that order is preserved, and he is authorized to exclude any student from the room for sufficient cause.
+Such exclusion shall be reported to the Dean.

+65. Students are expected to behave with decorum, to obey the regulations of the school, and to pay due respect to its officers.
 Conduct inconsistent with the general good order of the school, or persistent neglect of work if repeated after admonition, may be followed by dismissal, or in case the offense be a less serious one, the student may be placed upon probation.
 The student so placed upon probation may be dismissed if guilty of any further offense.
 This probation may be removed by the Faculty after a period of continued good conduct on the part of the student.
-No student shall be required to withdraw from the school for alleged misconduct without an investigation. and an opportunity to be heard by a committee of the Faculty.
+No student shall be required to withdraw from the school for alleged misconduct without an investigation, and an opportunity to be heard by a committee of the Faculty.
 Such a committee shall in every case make a report in writing.

-- 69. It is the aim of the Faculty so to administer the discipline of the school as to maintain a high standard of integrity and a scrupulous regard for truth.
+66. It is the aim of the Faculty so to administer the discipline of the school as to maintain a high standard of integrity and a scrupulous regard for truth.
 The attempt of any student to present as his own any work which he has not performed, or to pass any examination by improper means, is regarded by the Faculty as a most serious offense, and renders the offender liable to immediate expulsion.
-The aiding and abetting of a student in any dishonesty is also held to be a grave breach of discipline. - 70.
-No student shall in general be recommended for an undergraduate scholarship until he has attended the school at least one year, and has shown satisfactory evidence as to character and capacity. - 71.
-Students leaving the Institute of their own motion before graduation shall be entitled to receive a statement of attendance from the Registrar.
+The aiding and abetting of a student in any dishonesty is also held to be a grave breach of discipline.